 : This is why I'm posting on the forums!
 SAAB allows me to channel my love of Hopkins into helping recruit prospective students and show them why our school is absolutely the best (seriously though).
 I love SAAB because not only does it allow me to participate in the admissions process, which I always found fascinating, but it lets me give back to Hopkins and is also a super-fun and creative way to spend my time and bring the best and brightest to our school!
 I always dreamed about being on SAAB reading the blogs and forums as a prospective student, and now here I am-weird!Writing Center Tutor

-: This fall, I'll be training to work as a tutor in the JHU Writing Center, a job which I'll then be able to take on in the spring.
-The Writing Center is a free resource for students located in the Hutzler Reading Room in Gilman.
+: The Writing Center is a free resource for students located in the Hutzler Reading Room in Gilman.
 Anyone can go there and get help with their papers, whether they need assistance with the planning stage or with what's almost their final draft.
-I can't wait to start, especially since I've heard we sometimes get Tambers during training!HOPS
+It's probably my favorite thing I get to do on campus.Admissions Representative

 I currently live in a triple in the Bradford Apartments.
 A lot of people don't know about Bradford, and I have no idea why; I think it's one of the best living options on campus.
 Bradford is a sophomore dorm, but it's set up fully apartment-style.
 I'll have a living room, a full kitchen, my own bedroom, and will be sharing a bathroom with one other friend.
 Wolman was great, but this is a huge

 step up.
 Something that especially drew me to Bradford was that you don't have to get a meal plan if you live there.
 I didn't use my meal plan half as much as I thought I would last year, and I cook a lot in my apartment to save money, so this is perfect!